 My son loves to bake.
 He helped me make these Pumpkin Pie-lets and completely took over the recipe!
 These were SO good and healthy!
 Now that he has several years of experience in the kitchen, he can tell me if a recipe needs more salt, cinnamon, or sweetener.
 He has great sensibility in the kitchen.

 For example, I measure a cup of flour, and then they measure a cup of flour, etc. Also, making a double batch of a recipe allows you to freeze food for later, very smart thinking!
 Place your flour in large plastic tubs so that it is easy to scoop out and measure.
 Also, label your tubs so your kids can recognize which flours are gluten free.
 You can find my printable gluten free pantry labels here.

 Be patient!
 Yes, it will take longer to make a meal but trust me, this will pay off!
 They will not only be self sufficient adults, but one day they will surprise you with something really special.
 My daughter does this all the time and it melts my heart!
 She even cooks for her friends!

-Step4: Acknowledge them always for all their efforts and ask for their opinion.
-Ask how does it taste?
+Also, ask your child for their opinion.
+Ask how does a recipe taste?
 Do you like it?
 What should we add?
 If things fall and break, I say no problem, I break things sometimes too.
 If an egg cracks, it’s okay, ask them what should we do?
 Teach them to help clean up spills.
 There will be messes.
 Don’t throw in the towel!

 If it is not a good time to have kids in the kitchen during the week, select a day when you are more relaxed and invite the kids to help.
 It can be Mommy Daughter/Son cooking day.
 It is a very special time.

 For more delicious healthy gluten free/Paleo-ish meals, please subscribe below.
 You will get my free Paleo Breakfast E-Book as my gift to you and new recipes straight to your inbox!